Pittsburgh Daily Climate Reports

 The river level at the fork of the

 Ohio generally hovers slightly above the 15 to 16 foot mark.
-Flood level at
+It's normal for

 Left - The Point in downtown Pittsburgh